Teoscar Hernández Player Props: Mariners vs. Rays

-After hitting .205 with three home runs, three walks and seven RBI in his past 10 games, Teoscar Hernandez and the Seattle Mariners face the Tampa Bay Rays (who will hand the ball to Shane McClanahan) at 10:10 PM ET on Friday.
+The Seattle Mariners, including Teoscar Hernandez and his .500 slugging percentage over his past 10 games, take on starting pitcher Tyler Glasnow and the Tampa Bay Rays at T-Mobile Park, Saturday at 7:15 PM ET.

-He had a hitless performance in his previous game (0-for-4) against the Nationals.
+He had a one-hit performance in his last game (1-for-2) against the Rays.

 Teoscar Hernández Game Info & Props vs. the Rays